BhavShah01/ConSciR/README.md

 #> 6 London Room 1 2024-01-01 01:14:59  21.7  36.2
 ```

-- Use the calculation functions
+- Use functions to perform calculations, for example use the existing
+  data to add dew point and absolute humidity.
+Performance metrics are
+  also being added like lifetime multiplier, preservation index and
+  mould calculations.

 ``` r
 # Peform calculations